Royal Buckinghamshire Yeomanry: 19th century

-At the time of the Chartist disturbances in 1848, the Royal Bucks under Colonel-Commandant the Duke of Buckingham relieved the 1st Life Guards at Windsor Barracks so that the Regulars could be deployed in London.
+At the time of the Chartist disturbances in 1848, the Royal Bucks, under Colonel commandant Chandos (by now the 2nd Duke of Buckingham and Chandos) relieved the 1st Life Guards at Windsor Barracks so that the Regulars could be deployed in London.
 The Taplow Troop also offered its services at Slough, but was not required.
 By 1850 the Royal Bucks consisted of eight troops, including the gun troop.
 The Taplow Troop officially became the South Buckinghamshire Yeomanry Cavalry some time after 1850, but once it adopted a lancer style uniform in 1863 it was generally known as the Taplow Lancers.
 However, it struggled to find recruits and was disbanded in 1871 when the remaining members were absorbed in to the Royal Bucks.

-The 2nd Duke of Buckingham died in 1861, and the following year his son the 3rd Duke took over command of the Royal Bucks Hussars with the rank of Lieutenant-Colonel-Commandant.
+Chandos died in 1861, and the following year his son took over command of the Royal Bucks Hussars with the rank of lieutenant-colonel commandant.
 He had a junior lieutenant-colonel as his second-in-command.
 The 6-pounders were handed in and gun troop converted to cavalry in 1875.
 The 3rd Duke of Buckingham died in March 1889, and on 24 April Lord Chesham, a former captain in the 16th Lancers who had joined the Royal Bucks Hussars in 1879, was promoted to commanding officer (CO) with the rank of lieutenant-colonel, while Lt-Col George Morgan, formerly of the 4th Dragoon Guards, who had been the duke's second-in-command, was appointed as the regiment's first Honorary Colonel.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Yeomanry units places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The Buckinghamshire Yeomanry were assigned as 'divisional troops' to 1st Division of I Corps based at Colchester, alongside Regular Army units of infantry, artillery and engineers stationed across Eastern England.This was never more than a paper organisation, but from April 1893 the Army List showed the Yeomanry regiments grouped into brigades for collective training.
 They were commanded by the senior regimental commanding officer but they did have a Regular Army Brigade major.
 The Buckinghamshire Yeomanry together with the Queen's Own Oxfordshire Hussars formed the 2nd Yeomanry Brigade, headquartered at Buckingham.